Guide to the 22 Best Places for Expats to Live in 2025

 Best country for: families, professionals, education, and career growth

-Canada continues to rank among the best countries for expats, thanks to its great quality of life, outstanding healthcare system, and strong safety ratings.
-According to the Global Passport Index, Canada scores among the top 10 globally for mobility and political stability, making it ideal for expats seeking long-term security and global travel freedom.
+Canada is one of the best countries for expat life, thanks to its excellent healthcare system, political stability, and multicultural environment.
+The Global Passport Index places Canada in the top 10 globally for mobility and safety, making it a preferred destination for those seeking long-term security.

 5. Thailand